Wine in his Blood

 That Crazy Frenchman

-Christophe purchased the property and planted his first vineyard in 1997.
+Christophe purchased the property and planted his first vineyard in the Stones of the Walla Walla Valley on March 21, 1997.
 “People said I was crazy, that I’d break my equipment and waste my time and money,” he recalls.
 “But I knew that vines need to struggle in difficult ground in order to provide their best.”

 He called the venture Cayuse Vineyards, after a Native American tribe